microsoft/TypeScript-Website/README.md

 ## Playground

-The JS code has an AMD module for the playground which is loaded at runtime in the Playground website.
+The JS code has an AMD module for the playground which is loaded at runtime on the Playground website.

 # Doc Packages